andersondo/twig-programming-exercise/README.md

 // [ [ 1, 2 ], [ 3, 4 ], [ 5 ] ]
 ```

 I have assumed that when deciding how many elements should be in each group that the division should be rounded up.
-If the function did integer divion and added the remainder to the last array it would return `[ [ 1 ], [ 2 ], [ 3, 4 ,5 ]]`.
-If this is the desired beahviour then it can be achived by making the following changes although a total refactor might be a better approach
+If the function did integer division and added the remainder to the last array it would return `[ [ 1 ], [ 2 ], [ 3, 4 ,5 ]]`.
+If this is the desired behaviour then it can be achieved by making the following changes although a total refactor might be a better approach

 + change `Math.ceil(inputArray.length / n)` to `Math.floor(inputArray.length / n)`
 + change `while(inputArray.length > 0){` to `for(let i = 0; i < n; i++){`